Auto vs. Manual

 But it'll cost more than my Jeep and I wont be able to work on it.
 I do like the sound of it though.
 Best of both worlds and the paddle shifters would be nice.

 Give it some time.
-Some bright guy somewhere will pop up with a junk yard salvaged 'Audi' trans and figure out a way of sneaking it between the engine and the transfer case of a Jeep.
+Some bright guy somewhere will pop up with a junk yard salvaged 'Audi' Transmission and figure out a way of sneaking it between the engine and the Transfer Case of a Jeep.
 As far as working on them.....geeez...I can't even begin to imagine what goes on inside on of those gear boxes.:confused:

 I used to drive an auto but today i picked up my first manual jeep and have yet tried to hit any trails or rocks but im sure its more fun than an auto :)